Chlorine: Public sanitation

 The first continuous application of chlorination to drinking U.S. water was installed in Jersey City, New Jersey, in 1908.
 By 1918, the US Department of Treasury called for all drinking water to be disinfected with chlorine.
 Chlorine is presently an important chemical for water purification (such as in water treatment plants), in disinfectants, and in bleach.
 Even small water supplies are now routinely chlorinated.

 Chlorine is usually used (in the form of hypochlorous acid) to kill bacteria and other microbes in drinking water supplies and public swimming pools.
 In most private swimming pools, chlorine itself is not used, but rather sodium hypochlorite, formed from chlorine and sodium hydroxide, or solid tablets of chlorinated isocyanurates.
 The drawback of using chlorine in swimming pools is that the chlorine reacts with the amino acids in proteins in human hair and skin.
 Contrary to popular belief, the distinctive "chlorine aroma" associated with swimming pools is not the result of elemental chlorine itself, but of chloramine, a chemical compound produced by the reaction of free dissolved chlorine with amines in organic substances including those in urine and sweat.
 As a disinfectant in water, chlorine is more than three times as effective against Escherichia coli as bromine, and more than six times as effective as iodine.
 Increasingly, monochloramine itself is being directly added to drinking water for purposes of disinfection, a process known as chloramination.

 It is often impractical to store and use poisonous chlorine gas for water treatment, so alternative methods of adding chlorine are used.
 These include hypochlorite solutions, which gradually release chlorine into the water, and compounds like sodium dichloro-s-triazinetrione (dihydrate or anhydrous), sometimes referred to as "dichlor", and trichloro-s-triazinetrione, sometimes referred to as "trichlor".
 These compounds are stable while solid and may be used in powdered, granular, or tablet form.
-When added in small amounts to pool water or industrial water systems, the chlorine atoms hydrolyze from the rest of the molecule, forming hypochlorous acid (HOCl), which acts as a general biocide, killing germs, microorganisms, algae, and so on.
+When added in small amounts to pool water or industrial water systems, the chlorine atoms hydrolyse from the rest of the molecule, forming hypochlorous acid (HOCl), which acts as a general biocide, killing germs, microorganisms, algae, and so on.